-I often forget about LA’s unique history when I drive through the massive skyscrapers that make up this concrete jungle, but at one point in time massive creatures walked this land and even managed to get caught and preserved in the La Brea Tar Pits.
-This spot has a lot of cool things to see, most of which can be seen for free, but the museum itself has paid entrance.
-That being said the museum houses some great stuff so it is worth seeing at least once, here is all the info on both.
+I often forget about LA’s unique history when I drive through the massive skyscrapers that make up this concrete jungle, but at one point in time, massive creatures walked this land and even managed to get caught and preserved in the La Brea Tar Pits.
+This spot has a lot of cool things to see, most of which can be seen for free, but the museum does cost.
+That being said the museum houses some great stuff, so it is worth seeing at least once, here is all the info on both.

-- Cost: $12 for entrance, parking in the LACMA lot is $12 but there are other parking options
+- Cost: $12 for entrance, parking in the LACMA lot is $20, but there is street parking around the museum.

 - Locations: 5801 Wilshire Blvd, Los Angeles, CA 90036